 If you’ve just been released from jail, you probably won’t be able to become a house sitter right away.
 You need to be a responsible, trustworthy person, as well as an animal lover as most arrangements involve taking care of people’s pets.

 House sitting is popular for travelers, but also for those who may want to save money for a house deposit in their local area.
-Providing you have the right characteristics, house siting can be a suitable gig for a person from any walk of life.
+Providing you have the right characteristics, house sitting can be a suitable gig for a person from any walk of life.

 How Long Does A House Sitting Arrangement Last?

 A house sitting arrangement can last anywhere from a couple of days to a whole year.
-They are usually to cover people’s holidays, so a couple of weeks is a common arrangements.
-However, you will likely find month long breaks, too.
+They are usually to cover people’s holidays, so a couple of weeks is a common arrangement.
+However, you will likely find month-long breaks, too.
 Weekends and short business trips are also possible.
 It entirely depends!

 How Can You Make Sure the House Sitting Gig Is Safe?

 As a house sitter, both you and the homeowner will want to be sure you’re safe.
 You will want to make sure their profile checks out, and if you are both interested in working together, communication will be the next step.
 This can move on to Skype before a deal is made and you are hired for the job.
 You’ll need to make sure you’re 100% comfortable with the arrangement.
 When both parties agree, it’s a verbal agreement.
 The homeowner will usually want to see updates of your flight details and things to be sure everything is in order.

 How Do You Go About Getting Your First House Sitter Assignment?

 The best and easiest way to get your first assignment is by joining one of the sites dedicated to pet and house sitting.
 I first joined Trusted House Sitters and was lucky to get my first gig through them.
 It was a two-week sit-in Oakland, California with two cats.
 It was a very enjoyable two weeks and I was hooked.